20250226_165319

 Project Introduction

-Ampyr Solar Europe (ASE) is developing a proposal for a 30MW solar farm and battery storage system, located on a 58 hectare area of land close to North Newton Farm near Bridgewater, Somerset and the M5 motorway.
+Ampyr Solar Europe (ASE) is developing a proposal for a 30MW solar farm, located on a 57 hectare area near North Newton, 4 miles south of Bridgwater.

 Who is the developer?